 Maeda Masao (前田政雄), who was born in Hakodate City, Hokkaido, wanted to be an artist from an early age.
 His aspirations were heightened in 1923 when he met Hiratsuka Un'ichi at an exhibition in Hakodate.
 Maeda moved to Tokyo in 1925 where he attended the Kawabata Ga-Gakkô (founded in 1909), a private painting school headed by the Shijô-style (naturalistic) artist Kawabata Gyokusho (1842-1913).
-He eventually became dissatisfied with the instruction there and went on to study yôga (Western-style painting: 洋画) with the eminent and influential painter Umehara Ryûzaburô (梅原龍三郎 1888-1986), who happened also to know Hiratsuka.
-Maeda happened to live near Hiratsuka and visited often, when he had opportunities to observe Hiratsuka carve blocks and make prints.
+He eventually became dissatisfied with the instruction there and went on to study yôga (Western-style painting: 洋画) with the eminent and influential painter Umehara Ryûzaburô (梅原龍三郎 1888-1986), who also happened to know Hiratsuka.
+Maeda lived near Hiratsuka and visited often, providing him with opportunities to observe Hiratsuka carve blocks and make prints.
 Maeda picked up some printmaking techniques in this way and was soon designing and making his own hanga (woodcuts or block prints: 版画).

-Maeda also assisted Hiratsuka with the administration of the print division of the Kokugakai (National Painting Association: 国画会), including organizing exhibitions of modern hanga .
-He later became associated with Hiratsuka's circle of artists, called the Yoyogi-ha (Yoyogi clique: 代々木派), a group of print artists who gathered at Hiratsuka's house in the Yoyogi district of Tokyo in the 1930s.
+Maeda assisted Hiratsuka with the administration of the print division of the Kokugakai (National Painting Association: 国画会), including organizing exhibitions of modern hanga.
 By 1927 Maeda was exhibiting oil paintings at the Kokugakai, adding hanga in the 1930s, and then exclusively hanga in the 1940s.
+He also became affiliated with Hiratsuka's circle of artists, called the Yoyogi-ha (Yoyogi clique: 代々木派), a group of print artists who gathered at Hiratsuka's house in the Yoyogi district of Tokyo in the 1930s.
 Although Maeda seemed a typical sôsaku hanga artist by taking an individualized approach to printmaking, his training in oils, Shijô-style painting, and yôga led to some elements of Nihonga (Japanese native-manner painting: 日本画) and Western-influenced painting appearing in his hanga.
 He specifically cited Umehara as an influence, and of course, Hiratsuka, as well as other Japanese artists such as Maekawa Senpan and Onchi Kôshirô.
 There might have been as well some "cross-fertilization" between Maeda and Azechi Umetarô, whose landscapes sometimes had similar styles and printing techniques (they both engaged with Hiratsuka at the same time).
 In the West, the great French painters Pierre-Auguste Renoir (1841-1919), Henri Matisse (1869-1954), and Georges Braque (1882-1963) captured Maeda's imagination, although direct influence is often difficult to identify.
 However, the bright color palette of the fishing village scene shown above does hint at Matisse's sun-bathed Mediterranean views.
 The tree at the lower left also paraphrases the French master.

-Maeda's other participatory activities included contributing to dôjin-zasshi (coterie magazines: 同人雑誌): one design for volume 11 of HANGA (版画) in 1930; one for Kitsutsuki (woodpecker: きつつき) in 1930; one for Kitsutsuki hangashû (Woodpecker print collection: つつき版集画集) in 1942-43; and four for Onchi Kôshirô's group project Ichimokushû (First Thursday Collection: 一木集) in volumes 3-6 in 1947-50.
+Maeda's other participatory activities included contributing to dôjin-zasshi (coterie magazines: 同人雑誌): one design for volume 11 of HANGA (版画) in 1930; one for Kitsutsuki (woodpecker: きつつき) in 1930; and one for Kitsutsuki hangashû (Woodpecker print collection: つつき版集画集) in 1942-43.
+Maeda also provided designs for four of Onchi Kôshirô's group-project Ichimokushû (First Thursday Collection: 一木集), specifically, in volumes 3-6 (1947-50).
 He also contributed one design to the series Shin Nihon hyakkei (One hundred new views of Japan: 新日本百景 1938-41) in 1939; one to Tokyo kaiko zue (Scenes of lost Tokyo, or Recollections of scenes in Tokyo: 東京回顧圖會), a portfolio from 1945 of 15 prints by nine artists who were members of the Nihon Hanga Kyôkai (Japan Print Association: 日本洋画協会); and one to Nihon minzoku zufu (Folk customs of Japan, illustrated: 日本民族図譜, a portfolio of 12 woodblock print by ten artists in 1946.

-The influence of Hiratsuka was enormous for Maeda, especially in the manner of carving his design and printing from the blocks, and in rendering the light-and-dark values.
+The influence of Hiratsuka was enormous for Maeda, especially in the manner of carving his designs and printing from the blocks, as well as rendering the light-and-dark values.
 A fairly early work from 1928 demonstrating this influence is shown above.
 The untitled scene depicts a raised road winding its way past houses and highly stylized trees.
 The white outline method was one that Hiratsuka had used earlier.
 The view is both naturalistic and a bit fanciful in its rendering of the forms.

 The image above represents Maeda's contribution to the aforementioned series Tokyo kaiko zue in 1945.
 The Akamon (Red gate: 赤門) was part of Tokyo's Imperial University (Tokyo teikoku daigaku: 東京帝國大學), now called the University of Tokyo (Tokyo daigaku: 東京大学) and a designated kokuhô (national treasure: 国宝).
 The Akamon is a historical gate in the Bunkyô ward of Tokyo that, in 1903, became part of the entrance to the university's Hongo campus.
 It is one of two remaining gates in the city that were once part of Edo-period daimyô (military lord: 大名) mansions (the other one is Kuromon, located in the Tokyo National Museum).
 Akamon was built in 1827 within the Kaga domain residence of the Maeda clan, one of the period's most powerful samurai families.
 The purpose of the gate was to welcome Lady Yasu-hime (1813-1868), the twenty-first daughter of the shôgun Tokugawa Ienari, as a bride for Maeda Nariyasu (1811-1884).
-At the end of the Meiji period (1868-1912), the gate was moved to its current location, 15 meters west of where it originally stood.
-Maeda's depiction is a straightforward rendering of the gate flanked by two guard posts and with pedestrians walking through the two open doors on either side of the central portal.
+At the end of the Meiji period (1868-1912), the gate was moved to its current location, 15 meters west of where it first stood.
+Maeda's depiction is a straightforward rendering of the gate flanked by two guard posts and pedestrians walking through the central portal and the two open doors on either side.

 Maeda's final contribution to the Ichimokushû (First Thursday Collection: 一木集) was included in the last (1950) portfolio produced by the Ichimokukai (First Thursday Society: 一木会) led by Onchi Kôshirô.
 For this project, Maeda depicted the active Komagatake volcano in Hokkaidô (北海道).
-The small, square woodcut conveys the rugged mountain terrain at 3,700 ft. in surprisingly effective fashion.
-Maeda relies on simple forms and shading, with extensive texture on the mountain and in the sky and clouds.
+The small, square woodcut conveys the rugged mountain terrain at 1,131 meters (3,711 ft.), rendered with simple forms and shading, and extensive texture on the mountain and in the sky and clouds.
 The sharp diagonal peak of the mountain has a rather foreboding shape, as two plumes of water vapor, carbon dioxide, and sulfur gases (and ash) rise up from the middle right.
-The foreground in dark brown is punctuated by lively calligraphic black strokes representing tree branches.
+The foreground in dark brown is punctuated by lively thick black strokes representing tree branches.
 The artist's Masa (政) seal is at the lower right.